idiomic/Lua-AABB-Octree/README.md

 Lua-Octree
 ==========

-Lua scripting language implimentation of a volumetric AABB Octree with an Octree intersection test.
+Lua implimentation of an Octree with an intersection test.
+The intersection test also runs a AABB test on all returned values to make the results more accurate.
 License free.
 Enjoy!